ojitmehta123/NS3-1/index.md

 If you are looking for the 802.11 AP with the dynamic beacon adjustment, check out the [ns-3-dynamicBeacon page](/NS3/dynamicBeacon)

-If you have problems or want to help, join the (Discord server](https://discord.gg/dWDgdkz).
+If you have problems or want to help, join the [Discord server](https://discord.gg/dWDgdkz).